The Disaster Lab Develops and Validates Practical Innovations for Disaster Preparation, Response, and Recovery.

 Advancing remote sensing and vegetation management for Wildfire prevention

-Dr. Joshua Dimon leads our collaboration with Marin County Fire, FIRE Foundry, and NASA's Airborne Science Program in advanced vegetation management and disaster prediction.
+Dr. Joshua Dimon leads our collaboration with Marin County Fire, FIRE Foundry, and NASA in advanced vegetation management and disaster prediction.
 We support the testing and development of remote sensing technologies and planning tools, significantly aided by insights from these partnerships.

 Our lab hosts scholars who conduct research, such as leveraging machine learning and public data to enhance fire risk prediction models.
-Committed to educational growth, we facilitate internships for Cal students and FIRE Foundry members, offering hands-on experience in NASA's critical disaster management projects.
+Committed to educational growth, we facilitate internships for Cal students and FIRE Foundry members, offering hands-on experience working with first responder agencies on the most pressing issues in disaster management.

 IMG_4736 (1)